uber/hypothesis-gufunc/README.rst

 Quick Start/Installation
 ------------------------

-Checkout this repo, and `cd` to its root directory.
-Then install with
+Simply install with pip:

 .. code-block::

-  pip install -e .
+  pip install hypothesis-gufunc

-If one would like the same pinned requirements we use during testing, then install with
+If one would like the same pinned requirements we use during testing, then one can install from the repo with:

 .. code-block::

+  git clone git@github.com:uber/hypothesis-gufunc.git
+  cd hypothesis-gufunc
-  pip install requirements/base.txt
-  pip install -e .
+  pip install -r requirements/base.txt pip install -e .

 -----------------